microsoft/hands-on-lab-azure-functions/docs/workshop.md

 - The blob will be stored in the container identified by `STORAGE_ACCOUNT_CONTAINER` which is an environment variable.
 - The blob will be named `{rand-guid}.wav` which resolves to a UUID followed by `.wav`.
-- `STORAGE_ACCOUNT_CONNECTION_STRING` is the name of App setting which contains the connection string that you will use to connect to the blob storage account.
+- `AudioUploadStorage` is the name of the prefix in the App setting which will be used to connect to the blob storage account using a managed identity.
+Behind the sceneds the Azure Function will search for a concatenation of this connection name with `__serviceUri` to connect to the Storage Account.

-In a next lab you will discover the usage of managed identities to avoid using connection strings.
+In fact if you open the Azure Function App resource started with `func-std` in the [Azure Portal][az-portal] and go to the `Environment variables` panel.
+You should see in App Settings the `STORAGE_ACCOUNT_CONTAINER` set to `audios` and another entry called `AudioUploadStorage__serviceUri` use the managed identity.

+Also the role of `Storage Blob Data Owner` was already be inside to your Azure Function app identity.
+This role and the `AudioUploadStorage__serviceUri` environment variable will enable the use of managed identy mecanism, so you don't need to use any connection string to connec the Azure Function with the Storage account.

 Next, you will need to update the class `AudioUpload` to add the logic for reading the file from the request, and then use `AudioUploadOutput` to perform the blob upload and returning the response.